Pro rata calculations

 There's a lot of variation in the calculation of a pro rata, different companies, different countries, different regions have their own standards.
 Some use working days, some calendar days, some working weeks or months.

-Timetastic has a relatively simple mechanism that generates a suggested pro rata.
-It's based only on a users contractual allowance and the amount of time between their start date and the end of the current year.
+If your employee is starting part way through their leave year, Timetastic has a relatively simple mechanism that generates a suggested pro rata.
+It's based only on a user's contractual allowance and the amount of time between their start date and the end of the current year.
 It does not consider a users work schedule or their entitlement to public holidays.

 Before we explain this it's important to note that in Timetastic you can input any number into a user's allowance that you wish, you do not need to use Timetastic's suggested pro rata figures.